PythonOT/POT/docs/source/quickstart.rst

 .. _backends_section:

-Since version 0.8, POT provides a backend that allows to code solvers independent from the type of the input arrays.
+Since version 0.8, POT provides a backend that allows to code solvers independently from the type of the input arrays.
 The idea is to provide the user with a toolbox that works seamlessly and returns a solution for instance as a Pytorch tensors when the function has Pytorch tensors as input.